EricMFink/EmploymentLaw/_casebook/chap3.md

 ##### II.
 ANALYSIS

-Charter renews its Rule 50 motion for judgment as a matter of law on the issue of whether the term "Printer-gate" can constitute defamation per se.
+Charter renews its motion for judgment as a matter of law on the issue of whether the term "Printer-gate" can constitute defamation per se.
 It further argues that it is entitled to a new trial on the grounds that it should have been allowed to present the defenses of truth and qualified privilege; that James Eversole's testimony was admitted in error; and that the jury was required to find malice by clear and convincing evidence in order to award punitive damages.

 ###### A. Defamation Per Se